Pacific Northwest Massage Therapists Retreat

 What’s the same/different this year?

-Breitenbush Retreat Center lodging prices are the same as last year.
-The Center has added an event fee of $35 per person (one time, not per night).
+Breitenbush Retreat Center has changed lodging prices since last year.
+2026 rates in reflected in our table below.
+The Center also charges an event fee of $35 per person (one time, not per night), which is the same as last year.

 Why an event fee and retreat fee?
 These cover fees that Breitenbush charges to host our group as well as other costs we incur to organize the retreat.
 (If you attended prior to 2024, your lodging was marked up to include these costs.
 Now, they’re broken out separately.)

-Below is a summary of the price for the first adult staying in a particular lodging space.
+Below is a summary of the early-registration price for the FIRST adult staying in a particular lodging space.
+Early-registration prices are in effect until June 12.
+Then prices will increase $10 per adult per night.

 If you already registered and now want to add a roommate to your lodging, call the Breitenbush Hot Springs office at 503-854-3320 to register them and get the discounted “additional adult” price.